-The Financial Regulator is responsible for regulating and supervising a range of banking and financial services entities in Ireland including credit institutions, investment firms, stockbroking firms, and insurance companies and operates on the basis of the principle of consolidated regulation.
-Pursuant to this power, the Financial Regulator carries out regular review meetings and periodically inspects licensed banks.
-The Financial Regulator is also empowered by law to carry out inspections of the books and records of licence holders and to obtain information from licence holders about their banking and bankrelated business.
-The Financial Regulator has a wide range of statutory powers to enable it to effectively regulate and supervise the activities of financial institutions in Ireland.
+The Central Bank is responsible for regulating and supervising a range of banking and financial services entities in Ireland including credit institutions, investment firms, stockbroking firms, and insurance companies and operates on the basis of the principle of consolidated regulation.
+Pursuant to this power, the Central Bank carries out regular review meetings and periodically inspects licensed banks.
+The Central Bank is also empowered by law to carry out inspections of the books and records of licence holders and to obtain information from licence holders about their banking and bank-related business.
+The Central Bank has a wide range of statutory powers to enable it to effectively regulate and supervise the activities of financial institutions in Ireland.
 Features include prudential regulation, codes of conduct and restrictions on acquiring transactions, each of which is addressed in more detail below.

-The Financial Regulator also has wide ranging powers of inspection; inspectors appointed by the Financial Regulator can enter the relevant premises, take documents or copies thereof, require persons employed in the business to provide information, and produce documents.
-In cases of extreme concern, the Financial Regulator may direct a licence holder to suspend its business activity for a specified period and may also intervene in the management or operation of an entity.
-The Financial Regulator must also approve appointments to senior and influential positions in licensed entities and has the power under the Central Bank Acts, as amended by the 2004 Act to impose administrative sanctions directly on financial institutions for failure to comply with regulatory requirements, subject to a right of appeal to the Irish Financial Services Appeals Tribunal.
+The Central Bank also has wide ranging powers of inspection; inspectors appointed by the Central Bank can enter the relevant premises, take documents or copies thereof, require persons employed in the business to provide information, and produce documents.
+In cases of extreme concern, the Central Bank may direct a licence holder to suspend its business activity for a specified period and may also intervene in the management or operation of an entity.
+The Central Bank must also approve appointments to senior and influential positions in licensed entities and has the power under the Central Bank Acts to impose administrative sanctions directly on financial institutions for failure to comply with regulatory requirements, subject to a right of appeal to the Irish Financial Services Appeals Tribunal.

-The Financial Regulator may also prescribe ratios to be maintained between, and requirements as to the composition of, the assets and liabilities of licensed banks, to prescribe maximum interest rates permitted to be charged and to make regulations for the prudent and orderly conduct of banking business of such banks.
-The Irish CRD Code sets forth minimum start-up and ongoing capital requirements for banks licensed by the Financial Regulator and requires applicants for a licence to notify the Financial Regulator of the identity of certain shareholders and the size of their holdings in the applicant.
+The Central Bank may also prescribe ratios to be maintained between, and requirements as to the composition of, the assets and liabilities of licensed banks, to prescribe maximum interest rates permitted to be charged and to make regulations for the prudent and orderly conduct of banking business of such banks.
+The Irish CRD Code sets forth minimum start-up and ongoing capital requirements for banks licensed by the Central Bank and requires applicants for a banking licence to notify the Central Bank of the identity of certain shareholders and the size of their holdings in the applicant.
+In relation to the capital position of the Group, see (Description of the Group).

-The Financial Regulator also sets requirements and standards from time to time for the assessment of applications for banking licences.
-The Financial Regulator's requirements of applicants are expressed in a publicly-available guidance note on completing and submitting a banking licence application.
-The guidance note is supplemented by a checklist for applicants and by the Financial Regulator's 1995 non-statutory Licensing and Supervision Requirements and Standards for Credit Institutions.
-The Financial Regulator is principally concerned to ensure that certain minimum standards apply (before a banking licence is issued and, on an ongoing basis) in respect of the following: (a) initial capital requirements; (b) own funds/solvency requirements; (c) capital adequacy requirements; (d) liquidity requirements; (e) large exposures limits; (f) funding requirements; and (g) the fitness, probity and competence of the entity's personnel.
+The Central Bank also sets requirements and standards from time to time for the assessment of applications for banking licences.
+The Central Bank's requirements of applicants are expressed in a publicly-available guidance note on completing and submitting a banking licence application and a checklist for applicants.
+The Central Bank is principally concerned to ensure that certain minimum standards apply (before a banking licence is issued and, on an ongoing basis) in respect of the following: (a) initial capital requirements; (b) own funds/solvency requirements; (c) capital adequacy requirements; (d) liquidity requirements; (e) large exposures limits; (f) funding requirements; and (g) the fitness, probity and competence of the entity's personnel.

 The European Communities (Financial Conglomerates) Regulations 2004 (the "Financial Conglomerate Regulations") have implemented in Ireland the Financial Conglomerates Directive (Directive 2002/87/EC).
-The Financial Conglomerate Regulations put in place new rules regarding the supplemental supervision of regulated entities in a financial conglomerate; that is, a financial group which provides products and services in the banking, investment and insurance sectors.
-The Financial Conglomerate Regulations include own funds requirements, notification obligations in relation to risk concentrations and intra-group transactions and obligations in relation to the maintenance of adequate risk management processes and internal control mechanisms.
+The Financial Conglomerate Regulations put in place new rules regarding the supplemental supervision of regulated entities in a financial conglomerate (i.e. a financial group that provides products and services in the banking, investment and insurance sectors).
+The Financial Conglomerate

+Regulations impose requirements in respect of own funds, notification obligations in relation to risk concentrations and intra-group transactions and obligations in relation to the maintenance of adequate risk management processes and internal control mechanisms.